Owen Shroyer Interviews - Former WWE Star Enzo Amore

 And nobody can tell you how to handle that.

-People don't understand what fame is until you're on TV every week, and then you walk outside and you're not ready for it.
+People don't understand what fame is until you're on TV every week, and then you walk outside, and you're not ready for it.

 Because me and Cass, we went viral before viral was the thing on our debut.

-Like you only live once, and you're only famous for the first time once.
+So fuck whatever you heard, like, you only live once, and you're only famous for the first time once.

-And nobody had more fun than Enzo and Cass to our detriment later in life, but we ended up uh getting our shit together, the both of us.
+To our detriment later in life, but we ended up getting our shit together, the both of us.

-But nonetheless, we were having a blast, and it's an easy story to tell.
+Nonetheless, we were having a blast, and it's an easy story to tell.

 We're a tag team.